-- The recommended dose is one tablet a day. - Do not take more than this recommended dose of one tablet (20 mg) a day, even if you don't feel an improvement immediately. - You may need to take the tablets for 2 or 3 days in a row before your reflux symptoms (for example, heartburn and acid regurgitation) get better. - The treatment length is up to 14 days. - When your reflux symptoms have completely gone you should stop taking this - If your reflux symptoms get worse or do not improve after taking this medicine for 14 days in a row, you should consult a doctor.
+- The recommended dose is one capsule a day.
+Do not take more than this recommended dose of one capsule (20 mg) a day, even if you don't feel - an improvement immediately.
+You may need to take the capsules for 2 or 3 days in a row before your reflux symptoms (for example, heartburn and acid regurgitation) get better. - The treatment length is up to 14 days. - When your reflux symptoms have completely gone you should stop taking this medicine. - If your reflux symptoms get worse or do not improve after taking this medicine for 14 days in a row, you should consult a doctor.